Untitled-1

 Metacarpal Fracture

 Metacarpal fractures are common hand injuries.
 They can occur from a variety of injuries such as a fall, a motor vehicle collision, or striking the fist against a hard surface.
 There are five metacarpals, one for each finger and the thumb.
 The metacarpals contribute to the bony architecture of the hand.
 Satisfactory healing of this fracture is important to restoring hand function.
-A fracture of the metacarpal neck of the small finger is sometimes called a “boxer’s fracture,” as they can be seen in punching injuries.
+A very common fracture of the metacarpal neck of the small finger is sometimes called a “boxer’s fracture,” as they can be seen in punching injuries.
+The metacarpals are the bones which connect the fingers to the carpal bones of the wrist.

 What Are the Treatment Options for a Metacarpal Fracture?